The Stable Symplectic category and a conjecture of Kontsevich: A stable version of Kontsevich's conjecture

-It follows that $\tau(\Omega, M \times \overline{M})$ is trivial when restricted along $\Delta$. \end{proof} \begin{remark} The projection map $\BU \longrightarrow \BUO$ is injective in cohomology away from two.
+\begin{remark} The projection map $\BU \longrightarrow \BUO$ is injective in cohomology away from two.
 It is easy to see that its image is generated by classes $d_{2i+1}$ in degree $4i+2$, whose generating function can be expressed in terms of the Chern classes as:

 Similarly, if one considers the inclusion $\BO \longrightarrow \BU$, then this map is injective in homology away from two.
 If we let $\sum_i b_i$ denote the homogeneous generators in the image of $\sH_\ast(\C\CP^\infty) \subset \sH_\ast(\BU)$, then the image of $\sH_\ast(\BO)$ is the sub (polynomial) algebra generated by classes $a_i$ (away from two), given by: